LeoSotoWeb/Docs/docs/GettingStarted/importing_exporting.md

 Unfortunately, due to the features that are added by ZOOlander pro elements and the limitations of the core ZOO export you presently only have two options for exporting data from ZOO.

-First - you can **downgrade** your existing ZOOlander pro element to a standard ZOO element (reversing the steps that you followed in the [Switching to Pro](https://www.zoolanders.com/docs-extensions/insert-switching-to-pro/ "Switching to Pro") instructions).
+First - you can **downgrade** your existing ZOOlander pro element to a standard ZOO element (reversing the steps you followed while Switching to Pro).
 That unfortunately will cause you to loose some of your data when exporting.

 NOTE: The loss indicated here is not just related to element configuration settings that are made available by the pro element but also data that may have been entered into a pro element that add the **Repeatable** functionality where the standard element doesn't offer it (like in the Text/Textarea Pro elements).